gchq/Gaffer/store-implementation/accumulo-store/README.md

 Accumulo set up
 -----------------------------------------------

 Gaffer has been extensively tested with Accumulo version 1.8.1.
-It is recommended to use this version, although it should work with any of the 1.7.* versions of Accumulo as well.
+It is recommended to use this version, although it should work with any of the 1.7.* and 1.8.* versions of Accumulo as well.

 For the purposes of unit testing and very small-scale ephemeral examples, Gaffer offers a [MockAccumuloStore](accumulo-store/src/main/java/gaffer/accumulostore/MockAccumuloStore.java).
 This uses Accumulo's `MockInstance` to create an in-memory Accumulo store that runs within the same JVM as the client code.
 All data in this store will disappear when the JVM is shut down.